 - if the father cannot provide the male biological component, i.e. the spermatozoa.

 Options for U.K Citizen

-In the United Kingdom, surrogacy is legal since 1985 and the Surrogacy Arrangements Act 1985.
-So intended parents can choose to undergo it in the UK or to go abroad because they find it too complicated in the UK.
+In the United Kingdom, surrogacy has been legal since 1985 due to the Surrogacy Arrangements Act 1985.
+This allows intended parents to choose whether they want to do it in the UK or go abroad because they find it too complicated in the UK.

 Surrogacy in the U.K

-According to this arrangements, a woman will be considered a surrogate mother if she carries a child in pursuance of an arrangement that is done:
+According to this arrangements, a woman will be considered a surrogate mother if she carries a child as part of an arrangement that is done:

 - Before she begins to carry the child